 History of the Wedding Garter

-The origin of the garter toss at weddings derives from a 14th century tradition in France.
+The origin of the garter toss at weddings derives from a 14th-century tradition in France.
 Back then, the bride and groom had to show proof of consummating the marriage after the wedding night.
 The friends and family of the couple would stay in the room and obtain the wedding garter as ‘proof’ of the consummation.
 Another common tradition from centuries ago was the ripping apart of the wedding dress while on the bride as anything worn by the bride was considered ‘good luck’.
 The garter toss became a part of the wedding reception out of modesty for the bride.

 Today, the garter toss consists of the groom taking off the garter from the bride at the wedding reception.
-The garter toss takes places after the bride tosses her bridal bouquet.
+The garter toss takes place after the bride tosses her bridal bouquet.
 The bride wears the bridal garter on her right leg, a few inches above the knee and her husband is to take it off with either his hands or teeth and throw it to the groomsmen.
 The groomsman who catches the garter is considered ‘lucky’ and ‘the next to be married’.